2507612boss-byte/eduard-pil-biography-/README.en.md

 Since 2000, he has taught at major universities in Saint Petersburg — including the Emperor Alexander I St. Petersburg State Transport University and the State Polar Academy — expanding his interests into economics and linguistics.

+Throughout his teaching career, Eduard Anatolyevich Pil has worked at 12 universities, 4 technical schools, and 2 colleges in Saint Petersburg.
+The complete list of educational institutions is available in the section «Work at Universities, Technical Schools and Colleges».

 ---

 ## 🏅 Global Recognition: Awards and Honors